Azure/iot-central-python-client/README.md

     print(command.name)
     await ack(command.name, 'Command received', command.request_id)
 ```

+## Logging

+The default log prints to console operations status and errors.
+This is the _IOTC_LOGGING_API_ONLY_ logging level.
+The function set_log_level() can be used to change options or disable logs.
+It accepts a _IOTCLogLevel_ value among the following:

+-  IOTC_LOGGING_DISABLED (log disabled)
+-  IOTC_LOGGING_API_ONLY (information and errors, default)
+-  IOTC_LOGGING_ALL (all messages, debug and underlying errors)

+The device client also accepts an optional Logger instance to redirect logs to other targets than console.
+The custom class must implement three methods:

+- info(message)
+- debug(message)
+- set_log_level(message);

 ## One-touch device provisioning and approval
 A device can send custom data during provision process: if a device is aware of its IoT Central template Id, then it can be automatically provisioned.